Who Can Apostille a Document in the USA: Key Entities Involved

 - Articles of Incorporation: If you are expanding your business overseas, apostilled articles will facilitate smoother operations.

-- Bylaws: Bylaws often need validation to ensure regulatory compliance in foreign jurisdictions.
+- Bylaws: Bylaws often need validation to maintain regulatory compliance in foreign jurisdictions.

 - Meeting Minutes: Documenting official meetings may be necessary for proof in other countries, thus requiring an apostille.